celestvw/todo-list-assessment/Tests/TestCases.md

 ### Test case no 9: ###
 #### Error Handling with Kubernetes ####
 - GIVEN the application is hosted on Kubernetes
-- WHEN the amount of users exceeds the minimum amount spesified and the  service becomes overused
+- WHEN the amount of users exceeds the minimum amount specified and the  service becomes overused
 - THEN the the application is able to heal itself and no down time will be experienced